 Grass clippings are beneficial to both soil and turf, enthuses Patton.
 Because they can be easily broken down by soil microbes, grass clippings return important nutrients back to the plant, and contribute to soil health by providing a nutrient source for the microbes themselves.
 In laymen’s terms: You can spend less money buying fertilizer.
 Landschoot says his team’s rule of thumb is to cut fertilizer by as much as a third just by returning grass clippings to lawn, rather than disposing of them the old way.

 Even More Benefits of NOT Disposing of Grass Clippings

-But a few self-righteous (and accurate) hashtags aren’t the only reason Patton says “leaving grass clippings on your lawn is a good thing.”
+But that’s not the only reason Patton says “leaving grass clippings on your lawn is a good thing.”
 It also keeps a lot of unnecessary bulk out of landfills—a large part of why states and municipalities across the country have banned grass clippings from trash pickup.
-According to the EPA’s Municipal Solid Waste page, yard waste comprised 13.4 percent of the waste stream in 2022 (down from 13.4 in 2010, but that’s not much of an improvement in 12 years!).
+According to the EPA’s Municipal Solid Waste page, yard waste comprised 12.4 percent of the waste stream in 2022 (down from 13.4 in 2010, but that’s not much of an improvement in 12 years!).

 Perhaps the greatest win, though, is that leaving grass clippings saves another precious commodity: time.
 The EPA Greenscape program page estimates that leaving clippings where they lie by using modern mowers can reduce mowing time by 30-40 percent.